 There are four reasons:

-The rubber ring is an insulating material, which means that the acetylene cylinder is placed on the electrical insulator horizontally, so that the static electricity generated on the cylinder cannot spread to the ground.
+Thirdly, acetylene cylinders are equipped with shockproof rubber rings to prevent collisions during loading, unloading, transportation, and use.
+The rubber ring is an insulating material, meaning that the acetylene cylinder must be placed on an electrical insulator horizontally to prevent the static electricity generated on the cylinder from spreading to the ground.

-When acetylene gas leaks, it is very easy to cause combustion and explosion accidents.
+If static electricity gathers on the cylinder, it can easily generate static sparks.
+When acetylene gas leaks, it can lead to combustion and explosion accidents.

-Because it is easy to roll when lying down, it is easy to damage the pressure reducer, flame arrester, or pull off the rubber tube, causing acetylene gas to leak out, resulting in combustion and explosion.
+Finally, when using an acetylene cylinder, the valve must be equipped with a pressure reducer, flame arrester, and rubber tube.
+Since the cylinder is prone to rolling when lying down, it can easily damage the pressure reducer, flame arrester, or pull off the rubber tube, causing acetylene gas to leak out and leading to combustion and explosion accidents.

 2. Do oxygen cylinders have to be upright?

 A: It’s not necessary.